Qumulo/docs/administrator-guide/s3-api/managing-access-to-s3-buckets.md

 ## Using Inheritable ACEs to Imitate Bucket-Level Permissions
 To grant multiple users access to all paths in a bucket and ensure that newly created directories inherit the correct permissions, use inheritable access control entries (ACEs).

 In Amazon S3, permission to read objects from&mdash;and write objects to&mdash;an S3 bucket applies to the entire bucket.
-In Qumulo Core, each [object key](creating-managing-s3-buckets.html#object-keys) corresponds to a file path relative to a root directory and Qumulo Core grants permissions for individual files and directories.
+In Qumulo Core, each [object key](creating-managing-s3-buckets.html#object-keys) corresponds to a file path relative to a bucket's root directory.
+Qumulo Core grants permissions for individual files and directories.

 When users create objects in an S3 bucket in a Qumulo cluster, they might also create new directories.
 The user that creates these directories owns them.
-However, without the correct access control entries (ACLs) in your bucket, these directories might have restrictive permissions that prevent other users from creating objects with the same prefix.
+However, without the correct access control entries (ACEs) in your bucket, these directories might have restrictive permissions that prevent other users from creating objects with the same prefix.

 ### How Permissions with Inheritable ACEs Work
+Access control entries (ACEs) control the permissions that users have for files and directories in a Qumulo cluster.
+When you add ACEs to a directory and mark them as _inheritable,_ all new files and directories created in that directory inherit those ACEs and pass them on.

-You can use inheritable ACEs to ensure that:
+You can use inheritable ACEs to:

-* Any files and directories that you create under the root directory inherit your ACEs and pass them to any child files and directories, add inheritable ACEs to your bucket's root directory when you first create your S3 bucket.
+* Imitate bucket-level permissions by ensuring that any files and directories that your users create in an S3 bucket receive the same permissions.

-* Any newly created buckets inherit the same set of ACEs, add inheritable ACEs to the default bucket directory prefix.
+  To make all paths in an S3 bucket inherit the same set of ACEs, add the ACEs to the bucket's root directory and mark them as inheritable.

+* Configure default permissions for newly create buckets.

+  To make a set of ACEs the default for buckets that your users create by using the S3 API, add the ACEs to the default bucket directory prefix.

-To add ACEs to a directory, use the `qq` CLI or using the File Explorer on a Windows client with a mapped SMB share that contains the directory.
+To add ACEs to a directory, use the `qq` CLI or use the File Explorer on a Windows client with a mapped SMB share that contains the directory.

 {% include note.html content="Adding inheritable ACEs to a directory doesn't affect any files that already exist in that directory.
 For more information, see [To Recursively Add a New ACL (with Multithreading)](https://care.qumulo.com/hc/en-us/articles/6351767625491#to-recursively-add-a-new-acl-with-multithreading--0-6) on Qumulo Core." %}